 In general, Mediterranean, southern and western Turkey, already the most popular regions with tourists, tend to be (understandably) busy during the warmer months between May and August.

 The cooler months are quieter and accommodation (when still open) is cheaper.
 Depending on where you are and what you’re used to, the weather can be pleasantly crisp instead of freezing, though travel in December and January isn’t recommended unless you’re a fan of snow and ice.

 October and March are good options for travelers who prefer to share the streets with locals rather than tourists and don’t mind cool weather, though keep in mind accommodation can be trickier to find on the coast and in resort towns.

-If you are planning to travel to the eastern reaches of Turkey during Ramadan/Ramazan, it’s important to consider that many restaurants and shops will either be closed or operating on reduced hours.
-However, the carnival atmosphere that erupts when the fast breaks in the evening is magical, so travelers who enjoy immersive cultural experiences might prefer travel during the holy month.
+If you are planning to travel to the eastern reaches of Turkey during Ramadan/Ramazan, it’s important to consider that many restaurants and shops will either be closed or operating at reduced hours.
+However, the festive atmosphere that erupts when the fast breaks in the evening is magical, so travelers who enjoy immersive cultural experiences might prefer to travel during the holy month.

 While tipping isn't mandatory in Turkey, a cash tip that equals a small percentage of the total bill is very much appreciated in restaurants.

-It's also customary to tip staff while visiting hamams (bathhouses).
+It's also customary to tip staff while visiting hammams (bathhouses).
 It's not necessary to tip taxi drivers, although rounding up the fare for convenience is commonplace.